 3. Configure any additional Sequence Call Module options in the Module tab.

-4. Select the Tests tab of the Step Settings pane and configure the parameters you want to assign to each Semiconductor Multi Test step called by the Semiconductor Sequence Call step.
+4. Select the Tests tab of the Step Settings pane.
+Configure the desired parameters for each Semiconductor Multi Test step called by the Semiconductor Sequence Call step.

 1. Define the Step Name.Published Data Id.

 5. Run the TestStand Sequence Analyzer and resolve any errors or warnings.
-Semiconductor Sequence Call steps with unresolved Sequence Analyzer errors will throw run-time errors.
+TestStand Sequence Analyzer throws errors for any Semiconductor Sequence Call steps with unresolved Sequence Analyzer errors.

 6. Run the sequence.
 Before TSM executes each Semiconductor Multi Test step, the Semiconductor Sequence Call step assigns the test parameters you specified to the Semiconductor Multi Test steps.

-The figure below shows the Semiconductor Multi Test steps called by Semiconductor Sequence Call steps Check 0.0V Gain and Check 1.0V Gain on the left and right, respectively.
-The parameters for each step have been assigned by the corresponding Semiconductor Sequence Call step.
+The following figure shows the Semiconductor Multi Test steps called by Semiconductor Sequence Call steps—Check 0.0V Gain on the left and Check 1.0V Gain on the right.
+The corresponding Semiconductor Sequence Call step assigns the parameters for each Semiconductor Multi Test step.

 Step Properties